 - Is there an age requirement to have IV ketamine infusions?

 We have administered over 5,000 IV Ketamine Infusions since opening in 2014 and over 80% of our patients have received significant relief.
-Although cannot guarantee any particular result as everyone is different, our past experience has been very encouraging.
+Although we cannot guarantee any particular outcome, our past experience has been very encouraging.
 Many clinical trials have shown that Ketamine Infusions produce results for 70% of those involved.
 Our treatment is tailored, in terms of frequency and dosage, to each person.
 We believe it offers your best possible chance of success at over 80%.

 For our CRPS/RSD and other pain patients, we provide five 4-hour long infusions, generally done on five consecutive days.
 Because pain conditions require more substantial dosing, we cannot determine whether or not a patient is responding after their 2nd infusion.
 Results can be seen very quickly, in as little as one infusion, but are often not seen until several days after the full course of treatment is complete.